Instructor Quick GuideFall 2025

 Course Withdrawal Deadline

-The deadline for course withdrawals and changes to the grading option (letter-graded vs. satisfactory/unsatisfactory) is March 21.
-Please keep in mind there is only one withdrawal deadline; Emory College no longer offers a later extended withdrawal deadline for new students.
+The deadline for course withdrawals and changes to the grading option (letter-graded vs. satisfactory/unsatisfactory) is October 21 Please keep in mind there is only one withdrawal deadline for all students; Emory College no longer offers a later extended withdrawal deadline for new students.

 Final Exam Schedule and Policy